-- 3 When the boot device list appears, highlight the listing for the CD/DVD drive and press <Enter>. - Select the listing for the CD/DVD drive option from the CD boot menu. - Select the option to boot from the CD/DVD drive from the menu that appears. - Type 1 to start the Drivers and Utilities CD menu. - 7 Type 2 to start the Dell Diagnostics. - Select Run the 32 Bit Dell Diagnostics from the numbered list.
-If multiple versions are listed, select the version appropriate for your computer. - When the Dell Diagnostics Main Menu appears, select the test you want to run.
+- according to the devices specified in system setup. - 3 When the boot device list appears, highlight the listing for the CD/DVD drive and press <Enter>. - Select the listing for the CD/DVD drive option from the CD boot menu. - 5 Select the option to boot from the CD/DVD drive from the menu that appears. - Type 1 to start the Drivers and Utilities CD menu. - 7 Type 2 to start the Dell Diagnostics. - 8 Select Run the 32 Bit Dell Diagnostics from the numbered list.
+If multiple versions are listed, select the version appropriate for your computer. - 9 When the Dell Diagnostics Main Menu appears, select the test you want to run.